 - Membership is for life.

 How to Apply

-Eligible students will be identified each fall and spring semester and will be invited to join APS.
-However, students are allowed to discuss their own qualifications for membership with the local chapter advisor without prior notification by calling the Justice Center at 907-786-1810 or by email at firstname.lastname@example.org.
+Eligible students will be identified each fall and spring semester and invited to join Alpha Phi Sigma.
+Students are encouraged to discuss their qualifications for membership with the local chapter advisor at any time by emailing the Justice Center's Alpha Phi Sigma faculty advisor, Dr. Brad Myrstol at firstname.lastname@example.org.

 Membership applications can only be submitted through the Omega Xi Chapter, which are accepted during two separate application periods each academic year.
 Students cannot apply directly to the Alpha Phi Sigma national office.